jts/nanopolish/docs/source/quickstart.rst

 We get the following files: ``reads.fasta.fa.gz``, ``reads.fasta.fa.gz.fai``, ``reads.fasta.fa.gz.gzi``, and ``reads.fasta.fa.gz.readdb``.

-Compute the draft genome assembly using CANU
+Compute the draft genome assembly using canu
 -----------------------------------------------

 As computing the draft genome assembly takes a few hours we have included the pre-assembled data for you (``draft.fa``).